Shruthika0510/Calculator/README.md

-# Calculator
-A simple Event-Driven Calculator built using Java AWT.
-This mini project demonstrates GUI design, button events, and basic arithmetic operations such as addition, subtraction, multiplication, and division.
-Created as part of learning Event Driven Programming using Java.
 # 🧮 Event Driven Calculator (Java AWT)

 This project is a simple **Event-Driven Calculator** built using **Java AWT (Abstract Window Toolkit)**.